Statement Of Information Practices

 PRACTICES AND SAFEGUARDS TO PROTECT CONFIDENTIALITY AND SECURITY OF PERSONAL HEALTH INFORMATION

-VoxNeuro is committed to collecting, using and disclosing your personal health information responsibly and only to the extent necessary for the Cognitive Health Assessment™ and report.
+VoxNeuro is committed to collecting, using and disclosing your personal health information responsibly and only to the extent necessary for VoxNeuro CORE and/or conducting research.

 VoxNeuro has established administrative, technical, and physical safeguards and practices to protect the confidentiality and security of information in its custody and under its control.
 VoxNeuro maintains physical safeguards, such as facility/premises access controls and “clean desk” practices, in addition to technical safeguards, such as unique user identification for access to electronic systems and security features to protect information transmitted electronically.
 VoxNeuro complies with various policies, including those governing workstation use and security; confidential information; retention of recorded information; password protection; and usage of electronic mail systems.
 VoxNeuro takes steps regularly to ensure that staff is aware of these policies.
 When relying on third parties for services, VoxNeuro addresses the party’s obligations with respect to confidentiality and security of information in written agreements.